MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/inside-the-sdk/other-remote-ui.md

 ## Related content

-For Remote UI basics see the [Remote UI tutorial](remote-ui.md).
+For Remote UI basics, see the [Remote UI tutorial](remote-ui.md).
 For more advanced scenarios, see [Advanced Remote UI concepts](advanced-remote-ui.md).